Relay For Life Softball Detailed

-The Wetzel Chronicle will hold its annual "Strike Out Cancer" Relay For Life Slow Pitch Softball Tournament June 8-10.
-The event will be either single or double elimination, depending on the number of entries and the weather.
+The Wetzel Chronicle has announced the annual “Strike Out Cancer” Relay For Life Slow Pitch Softball tournament at the Hydro Field June 10-12.
+The event will be in a two-bracket pool play format, depending on the number of entries and the weather.

-The entry fee for this tournament is $15 per player with a minimum of 15 players per team.
-There is a non-refundable $25 fee to hold a spot in the tournament, with only the first 16 teams earning a berth in this year's fun-filled tournament.
-(Teams must submit a roster before the first game is to be played).
+The entry fee for this tournament is $10 per player with a minimum of 15 players per team.
+There is a non-refundable $25 fee to hold a spot in the tournament, with only the first 16 teams earning a spot in this year’s fun-filled tournament.
+(You MUST turn in a roster before the first game is to played).

 Teams can have 10 players on the field and can substitute freely, with each team batting up to 15 players each inning.
 A team’s pitcher is allowed only one throw per batter.
 Rules will be enforced to keep every game fun!

 Every team can buy up to one additional batter for $5 each inning.
-Plus a fan can bat, also for $5.
+Plus a fan can bat for a $5 fee too.

 Awards will go out to the winning team of each pool bracket, who will battle it out for the tournament’s top prize.
 Awards also will be given to the pitcher who strikes out the most batters and the player who hits the most home runs.

-To secure a spot in the Annual Strike Out Cancer Softball Tournament, contact Bruce Crawford at the Wetzel Chronicle Sports Department, 304-455-3300.
+To secure a spot in the Annual Strike Out Cancer Softball Tournament, contact Bruce Crawford at the Wetzel Chronicle Sports Department, 455-3300.
 Deadline is June 4.
 Please sign up early, because only the first 16 teams that pay the $25 non-refundable registration will be in this year’s tournament.

-If you don't have a team to play for, you are still encouraged to participate by contacting me at 304-455-3300, and I will personally put you on a team.
+If you don’t have a team to play for, you are still encouraged to participate by contacting me at 304-455-3300, and I will personally put you on a team.

 Make all checks out to Wetzel County Relay For Life.
 Don’t delay.
 Sign up now.
 Last year, the Wetzel Chronicle relay team realized more than $2,000 from the tournament.

-The Wetzel Chronicle will again sponsor its Annual Scavenger Hunt in memory of the late columnist Judy Hill, at 5 p.m., Thursday June 14, the day before the Relay For Life Walk.
+The Wetzel Chronicle will again sponsor its Annual Scavenger Hunt in memory of the late columnist Judy Hell, at 5 p.m., Thursday June 16, the day before the Relay For Life Walk.
 The hunt will begin and end in the entrance to the West Virginia Northern Community College in New Martinsville.